-- a.
-Single applicants that want to change the number and type of slots, (half-day and full-day) they will provide, but not the level of funding, including partnerships or joint applicants proposing to change the number and types of slots requested for any of the partners in a partnership, but not the total funds requested. - b.
-Requests for a change in the distribution of half-day and/or full-day slots among various locations and/or partners and their locations. - c.
+a.
+Requests by single applicants to change the number and type of slots (half-day and full-day) they will provide, but not the level of funding.
+This includes partnerships or joint applicants proposing to change the number and types of slots requested for any of the partners in a partnership, but not the total funds requested.

+b.
+Requests to change the distribution of half-day and/or full-day slots among various locations and/or partners and their locations.

+c.
 Requests for fewer slots and funding by a single applicant or a joint applicant, including a joint applicant that is requesting funds for a partnership that is dropping one or more partner.
-If a partner is not planning to be an ongoing part of a partnership, whether by its own volition or for any other reason, the slots and per child funding provided to that partner through the lead agency revert to The Office of Child Development and Early Learning.
+If a partner is not planning to be an ongoing part of a partnership, whether by its own volition or for any other reason, the slots and per child funding provided to that partner through the lead agency revert to OCDEL.
 The slots and their funding do not belong to the partnership or the lead agency.
-Nor do the slots belong to the departing partner to continue as a Pennsylvania Pre-K Counts provider either on its own or as part of another partnership. - d.
-Requests for a change in the location of one or more classroom. - e.
+Nor do the slots belong to the departing partner to continue as a Pennsylvania Pre-K Counts provider either on its own or as part of another partnership.

+d.
+Requests for a change in the location of one or more classroom.

+e.
 Requests for a change in one or more partner (adding a partner, dropping a partner, or both).